signalfx/integrations/cloudfoundry-pivotal/README.md

 ### DESCRIPTION

-Use this integration to monitor a Pivotal Cloud Foundry deployment.
+Monitor a Pivotal Cloud Foundry (PCF) deployment.
+Download the PCF tile <a target="_blank" href="https://network.pivotal.io/products/signalfx-monitoring-alerting">here</a>.
 This integration provides metrics about the performance of the various components that make up Pivotal Cloud Foundry.
 Click <a target="_blank" href="https://network.pivotal.io/products/signalfx-monitoring-alerting">here</a> for more details.

-#### FEATURES
+### FEATURES

 ##### Infrastructure Page